MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.3.2 =
+* Fixed the bug that triggers PHP warnings when blocked user is trying to login
+* Fixed the bug with get current post method in the core API
+* WARNING Experimental approach! to the post access that enormously improve AAM performance
+* Added custom capability "edit_permalink" that control ability to edit post permalink

 = 5.3.1 =
 * Fixed bug with deprecated cache object to keep it backward compatible